williamgieng/price-increase-its-counterfactual/README.md

 The most common mistake is to rely on simple before-and-after comparisons.
 But those often confuse natural trends, seasonality, or external factors with real impact.

-This notebook shows how to build a credible counterfactual using interrupted time series (ITS), allowing you to estimate what would have happened without the intervention.

 ---

 ## The problem